Oxfords are the archetypal dress shoe. Simple, elegant and stylish – they are a staple of many men’s wardrobes.

 But life isn’t all about work and weddings, and if you need shoes for a smart casual party, then the Oxford works perfectly.

-The undoubted way to wear Oxford shoes is with a suit.
+The failsafe way to wear Oxford shoes is with a suit.
 Their simple construction fits in with the style of the outfit and finishes off the formal look perfectly.

 But in this modern dressed down world, many men seldom wear a blazer, or even a tie, so where does an Oxford fit in?
-Well black Oxford shoes still go well with trousers and a shirt, but for a really casual look you could always try jeans and a t-shirt.
+Well black Oxford shoes still go well with trousers and a shirt, and for a really casual look you could even try jeans and a t-shirt.

 As long as you match colours tastefully, the rules become quite loose.